appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/toolbar.md

 <!-- vale on -->

-This page provides information on the Toolbar Button widget *(available in AI Assistant Apps)*, which allows you to group multiple actions or options into a compact toolbar
+This page provides information on the Toolbar Button widget *(available in AI Assistant Apps)*, which allows you to group multiple actions or options into a compact toolbar.

+<ZoomImage
+  src="/img/toolbar-widget.png"
+  alt=""
+  caption=""
+/>

 ## Content properties